Effective Date: January 1, 2020

 In addition, we may use your email address to contact you for customer service purposes, to inform you of important changes or additions to our site or the services offered over our site, to send you administrative notices and other information about our site, and to tell you about other products or services offered by TWT, or other companies, that we think may be of interest to you.
 If you subscribe to any of our newsletters, we’ll use your email address to send the newsletters to you.
 Although we hope you’ll find these communications informative and useful, if you don’t, you can always unsubscribe to either type of message by following the simple instructions included in each email.

 Information You Provide When Making a Purchase

-When you purchase any product or service on our site, we collect the information necessary to process the requested transaction, such as your name, email address, mailing address, billing address, and credit/debit card information.
+When you purchase any product or service on our site, we collect the information necessary to process the requested transaction, such as your name, email address, mailing address, billing address, and credit/debit card or PayPal account information.
 Your credit/debit card information is sent to our third-party credit card processor and is secured during transmission over the Internet using industry-standard secure sockets layer (SSL) encryption.
 Our credit card processor is authorized to use your credit/debit card information only to process your requested transaction, and for no other purpose.

 Data Collected in Connection with Ads

 If you supply us with your postal address on-line you may receive periodic mailings from us with information on new products and services or upcoming events.
 If you do not wish to receive such mailings, please let us know by e-mailing us at firstname.lastname@example.org.
 If at any point you wish to access your personal information to (1) change your preferences, (2) review the accuracy, (3) correct, supplement, modify or delete your information or opt-out of your consent to use your information, you may either send an e-mail to email@example.com, call 1-888-442-6397 or send a written request to: